ZIMBABWE LIBRARY ASSOCIATION

 1. All practicing Information Practitioners shall abide by the Code of Professional Conduct (see Appendix 1)

-2. The NEC shall have disciplinary power over all members and Councillors within the following prescribed limits:
+2. The NEC shall have disciplinary power over all members within the following prescribed limits:

-4. Branches or Interest Groups to refer any serious misconduct to the -NEC and other relevant authorities depending on the severity of the offence
+2. Branches to refer any serious misconduct to the -NEC and other relevant authorities depending on the severity of the offence.

-5. The NEC may order investigation into any previous cases of misconduct by past members providing that there is reasonable evidence for prosecution
+3. The NEC may order investigation into any previous cases of misconduct by past members providing that there is reasonable evidence for prosecution.
+An appeal against the ruling of the Disciplinary Committee may be made through the Secretary-General.

 Article 16: Association Awards

-b. certain awards shall not be open to Councillors or Branch Executives or general membership
+b) certain awards shall not be open to Councilors or Branch Executives or general membership

 Article 17: Rules